 In 2014 the de Blasio Administration issued a competitive RFP to repurpose payphone infrastructure with free Wi-Fi, phone calls and advertising.
 The CityBridge proposal for LinkNYC was chosen for its innovative and community-first approach and was awarded the 12-year franchise.

-CityBridge is a consortium of experts in technology, media, user experience and connectivity that includes Intersection, Qualcomm and CIVIQ Smartscapes.
+CityBridge is a consortium of experts in technology, media, user experience and connectivity that includes managing partner Intersection, Qualcomm and CIVIQ Smartscapes.

 Antenna Design is responsible for the iconic physical design of the Link.

 LinkNYC is bringing free, super fast Wi-Fi to New York City.